 Our staff are what hold the home together.
 Each one of these team members are dedicated to providing high quality care and services to those we support, and ensuring that residents enjoy all aspects of life at our home.
 See below to meet some of our friendly faces:

-Hi, my name is Shelley, and I am the general manager here at Wimborne.
+Hi, my name is Sarah, and I am the General Manager here at Wimborne.
 Welcome to our website!

 Denise has worked for Barchester for the last 4 years starting as a carer then progressed as our Head of Care, where she supports her care team and drives the team in providing the best care and support to our residents.

 Hi, my name is Trevor and I am Operational Trainer here at Wimborne Care Home.